Code-Institute-Submissions/Keeganw3-Project-PP2_FebResub/README.md

 ![Screenshot](/assets/screenshots/header-screenshot.png)

 ## Reset Button
-* This allows the user to reset the quiz at anytime.
+* This allows the user to reset the quiz at any time.

 ## Question Container
 * This section shows the questions being asked to the user.